Associate Member, Centre for Contemporary Design Practice

 Background Memefest, is an online "festival of radical communication," which encourages students, professionals, artists and activists alike to contribute their talents to a collective counter-culture of open source.
 The festival of radical communication nurtures and rewards innovative and socially responsible approaches to communication. www.memefest.org/2007/en/ Contribution In response to the international call for entries from memefest07, I worked with fourth year Visual Communication students over a three month period as part of the curriculum in the subject 'Visualising Research', developing digital animations for web delivery.
 The work focussed on communication of sustainability and environmental issues in the context of climate change.
 Significance I was awarded 'visual arts moving undergraduate awards, for two groups of student works.

-Gothe, J. 2006, 'Towards an Understanding and Recognition of the significance of relationship in the framing of practice-led research projects', Speculation and Innovation: Applying practice-led research in the creative industries, Queensland University of Technology, Brisbane, Australia, pp. 1-10.
+Gothe, J. 2005, 'Towards an Understanding and Recognition of the significance of relationship in the framing of practice-led research projects', Speculation and Innovation: Applying practice-led research in the creative industries, Speculation and Innovation, Queensland University of Technology, Brisbane, Australia, pp. 1-10.

 The ways in which relationships informs the designing process require significant attention in the framing of collaborative, cross-institutional, multi-partnered practice-led research projects.
 This paper brings a relational focus to the task of project framing in practice led research projects.